zzz2002/Certbot_TLSAgen_Hook/README.md

 There are two elements which are used to determine if a TLSA record should be generated and installed.
 The first is the list of services for which we want TLSA records.
 Common services are:

 	Service                 Port
 	smtp			25
-       	  smtps                   465 (I believe that this service is deprecated, and as such should not
-       	                               be used or included).
+	smtps                   465	I believe that this service is deprecated, and as such should not be used or included.
 	submission		587
-          imap                    143
 	imaps			993
-          sieve                   4190 (I am not sure if this should be included)
+	sieve			4190 	I am not sure if this should be include. caldav/carddav/https    443
-          caldav/carddav/https    443

 The second, which is described below, is a list of domains and subdomains that are included in a security certificate.
 For each service that we require a TLSA record for, we check to see if the service host matches one the domains or sub-domains in the certificate.
 If there is a match we then generate a TLSA record using the port, service host and certificate.
 We use TCP as the default protocol.